Tips for Preventing and Improving Malnutrition

 Use the following tips to get started:

 - Take time to plan meals.
 When you plan ahead, it’s easier to make healthier food choices.
-The DaVita Diet Helper is a no charge meal planning tool that may help with meal planning.
+A calendar, chalkboard or white board can help you lay out meal ideas for the week.

 - Batch cook.
 Cook or prepare several meals at once.
 Portion meals into containers and put half away in the freezer.
 You can reheat frozen meals when you may not have as much energy to cook.
 You will find great recipes on the DaVita.com website.